make-me/make-me/README.md

     # Download Mr.Jaws from http://www.thingiverse.com/thing:14702
     $ curl -F http://www.thingiverse.com/download:48479 > data/jaws.stl

-Plug the makerbot printer into the computer with the USB cable.
+Plug the MakerBot printer into the computer with the USB cable.

 To print a model, invoke `make` with the path to the model, leaving off the
 extension:

     $ make data/jaws

-This is enough to get most things printed without much further tweaking, but several print parameters can be adjusted from the environment:
+This is enough to get most things printed without tweaking, but make-me can adjust print parameters for you:

 ### Slicer config